FusionAuth/fusionauth-site/astro/src/content/articles/tokens/revoking-jwts.md

   /**
    * Checks if a JWT is valid.
 This assumes that the JWT contains a property named <code>exp</code> that is a
-   * NumericDate value defined in the JWT specification and a property named <code>sub</code> that is the user id the
+   * NumericDate value defined in the JWT specification and a property named <code>sub</code> that is the user Id the
    * JWT belongs to.
    *
    * @param {object} jwt The JWT object.